 To keep your leavy greens fresh and green, keep your washed and dried greens in a plastic bag.
 And here's the twist: before sealing it up, blow a little puff of air into the bag.
 It will keep your greens green and fresh all week long!

+Sweet pointed peppers are great for grilling on the BBQ during summer.
 Use skewers or a grill basket to prevent small chunks of vegetables from falling through the grate.
 Remember to soak bamboo skewers for 30 or more minutes before using to prevent them from burning.

 Onions in Salads?
 Soak them in water first